cs50/cs50.readthedocs.io/cs50x/faqs/index.md

 ## When are Verified Certificates generated?

-At the end of each month, CS50's staff provides edX with a list of students who have satisfied CS50x's requirements (by receiving scores of at least 70% on every one of the course's nine problem sets as well as on the final project).
+At the end of each month, CS50's staff provides edX with a list of students who have satisfied CS50x's requirements (by receiving scores of at least 70% on every required problem submitted as part of the course's nine problem sets as well as on the final project).
 Within a few days, edX then generates students' Verified Certificates, at which point they should appear automatically on edX's [dashboard](https://courses.edx.org/dashboard).

 ## When are deadlines?